CrystalPharma/Frontend-Notes/Readme.md

 ## Client Side Storage

 Window.localStorage is a property of window interface allowing to access Storage object for the docuemnt's origin.
-Stored data and Items are added and stored in the browser.
+Stored data and Items are added and stored in the browser with key/value pairs

-Web API client-side storage
+Web API client-side storage enables to store data and manipulate it via Javascript
+- setItem()
+- getItem()
+Local Storage only store elements in strings and should not be in form of objects
+- conversion of objects into strings
+JSON.stringify() together with setItem()
+- conversion of strings to objects
+JSON.parse() together with getItem()

 ## API Key & importance of its access
 API key is used by multiple web APIs, that provide access control (for identification).